-The concern should be recorded in the school child protection concerns record, along with any further details or outcomes.
+The concern should be recorded in the St Wystan's School 'Child on Child Abuse' log, along with any further details or outcomes.
+Updates will be recorded as the investigation continues.
+All reports of child on child abuse must be reported to two members of staff.
+One of these members of staff will be a member of SLT.
+All written reports will be checked for accuracies.
+All instances will be investigated by the DSL or DDSL.
 In the event that one pupil makes a disclosure about another pupil the general principles of listening and reporting to the DSL remain the same.
 At all stages school and DDSCP guidance must be followed.

 Many factors could lead to one pupil abusing another.
 Each disclosure will be treated purely on the facts.
 Although no one prescribed solution can be regarded as a best fit, the procedures below must always be followed.
-Staff should be aware that banter can be a sign of abuse (as defined in KCSIE 2022) under peer abuse and must never be dismissed.
+Staff should be aware that banter can be a sign of abuse (as defined in KCSIE) under peer abuse and must never be dismissed.